dnery/shai-hulud-detect/README.md

 ## What does this do?

 1.  **Repository Scan**: It asks for the location of your code (e.g., `~/code`), detects all git repositories within, and scans their lockfiles (`package-lock.json`, `yarn.lock`, `pnpm-lock.yaml`) for known malicious packages associated with the Shai Hulud attack.
+2.  **Paranoid Checks**: Optionally it runs Cobenian's `shai-hulud-detector.sh` (modified) to run slower paranoid checks for malicious patterns and expressions.
+Takes a long time to run, so I don't recommend it unless you already suspect something.
-2.  **System Scan**: It checks your home directory for known malicious indicators:
+3.  **System Scan**: It checks your home directory for known malicious indicators:
     - Files named `bun_environment.js`
     - Directories named `.truffler-cache`